The Bellevue Chronicle

 1994

-On June 24th, the Swiss National Bank, represented by Bank President Dr. Markus Lusser, donated the hotel to the federal government with its 99.7% capital share in Hotel Bellevue-Palace AG.
-Federal President Dr. Otto Stich accepts the donation on behalf of the Federal Council.
+On 24 June, the Swiss National Bank donated the hotel to the Confederation, transferring its 99.7% share in Hotel Bellevue-Palace AG.

 —————